 One cigar weekly often gets the same classification as a pack-a-day cigarette.
 Most companies want 12 months tobacco-free for non-smoker rates.
 Preferred Plus demands five years.
 Some insurers verify status through urine or blood tests.

 Moderate drinking rarely affects ratings.
-Multiple DUIs, alcohol-related health conditions or documented abuse history result in table ratings or postponement.
-Applicants with 3-5 years of documented sobriety through programs like Alcoholics Anonymous can qualify for standard ratings.
-Recent illegal drug use results in denial or postponement until 2-5 years of verified sobriety.
+Multiple DUIs, alcohol-related health conditions or documented alcohol abuse history result in table ratings or postponement.
+Applicants with 3 to 5 years of documented sobriety through programs like Alcoholics Anonymous can qualify for standard ratings.
+Recent illegal drug use results in denial or postponement until 2 to 5 years of verified sobriety.

 High-risk occupations, such as commercial fishing, mining or logging, affect premiums through flat extra fees.
 Regular skydiving, scuba diving, rock climbing or BASE jumping add flat extras or exclusion riders.
 Exclusion riders deny death benefits if death occurs during specified activities.